brandonwilliams2/jenkins/README.md

 1. Developers/Test engineers regularly add/modify/commit test cases and push them to the github repo
 2. Run the Jenkins job: "Selenium_Test_Builder".
 This job will reach out to the 'java-selenium-framework' github repo and grab the Jenkinsfile
 3. "Selenium_Test_Builder" will then execute the stages from Jenkinsfile script:

-    4. Stage 1: "Build Jars" – executes `sh "mvn clean package -DskipTests"`
+    * Stage 1: "Build Jars" – executes `sh "mvn clean package -DskipTests"`

-        5. Jenkins agent will pull the test script project from github and package it into jar
+        * Jenkins agent will pull the test script project from github and package it into executabe jars

-    6. Stage 2: "Build Image" executes `sh "docker build -t='brandonwilliams2/java-selenium' ."`
+    * Stage 2: "Build Image" executes

-        7. Jenkins agent will build the test script image according to the instructions in the Dockerfile
+        * The Jenkins agent will build the test script image according to the instructions in the Dockerfile ``` sh "docker build -t='brandonwilliams2/java-selenium' ."

-    8. Stage 3: "Push Image"

-        9. Jenkins agent will use your docker hub credentials securely stored and passed in from Jenkins to login to docker hub and push the updated image to the repo

-10. The Jenkins job "Selenium_Test_Runner" will reach out to the 'selenium-test-runner' github repo and grab the Jenkisfile

-11. "Selenium_Test_Runner" will then execute the stages from Jenkinsfile script:
-    12. Stage 1: "Pull Latest Image"

-        13. Jenkins agent will pull down the latest test script image with all of the updated project and test jars and dependencies

-        14. Stage 2: "Start Grid"

-            15. Jenkins agent will start the selenium gird containers (hub, chrome, firefox) in background mode (-d option)
                                                                                                                 ```

+    * Stage 3: "Push Image"

+        * Jenkins agent will use your docker hub credentials securely stored and passed in from Jenkins to login to docker hub and push the updated image to the repo

+4. Run the Jenkins job "Selenium_Test_Runner" which will reach out to the 'selenium-test-runner' github repo and grab the Jenkisfile

+5. "Selenium_Test_Runner" will then execute the stages from Jenkinsfile script:

+    * Stage 1: "Pull Latest Image"

+        * Jenkins agent will pull down the latest test script image with all of the updated project and test jars and dependencies

+    * Stage 2: "Start Grid"

+        * Jenkins agent will start the selenium gird containers (hub, chrome, firefox) in background mode (-d option)
+            ```
             sh "docker-compose up -d hub chrome firefox --no-color"
             ```

-        16. Stage 3: "Run Tests"
+    * Stage 3: "Run Tests"

-            17. Jenkins agent will start the test script containers for the services specified in this command
+        * Jenkins agent will start the test script containers for the services specified in this command
             ```
             sh "docker-compose up search-feature book-flight-feature  --no-color"
             ```

-            18. The docker-compose.yml informs each test script container where the selenium grid is (HUB_HOST), which test suite to run, on which browser.
+        * The docker-compose.yml informs each test script container where the selenium grid is (HUB_HOST), which test suite to run, on which browser.

-        19. Post stages
+6. Post stages

-            20. In the post-stage the Jenkins agent will archive the results and bring down all of the containers using:
+    * In the post-stage the Jenkins agent will archive the results and bring down all of the containers using:
             ```
             docker compose down
             ```

 ### Stop Jenkins
 Enter `docker compose down` from the directory where the docker-compose.yml is located.